 My name is Martin Stehli-Ono

 My interest in Japan and its (martial) arts was triggered from an early age on.
-So I’ve spent my teenage years practicing Karate.
-Later I was looking for Iaidō training in earnest.
+So I’ve spent my teenage years practicing modern japanese martial arts.
+Later, I was looking for a more sword-based art.
 Thankfully, I could find a very good teacher in my native region who belonged to the Ishido line of ZNKR Iaidō.
 So I started with Seitei-Iai, Muso Shinden-Ryū and later Tamiya-Ryū as well.

-Around the same time I’ve developed a deep interest for japanese art swords (bijutsu tōken) and joined the NBTHK.
+Around the same time I’ve developed a strong interest for japanese art swords (bijutsu tōken) and joined the NBTHK.
 My first travels to Japan followed.

-Later, I came back to Switzerland with my wife.
-After a break I took up again training in Iai, but with another school (Musō Jikiden Eishin-Ryū).
+Later, I moved back to Switzerland and took up again training in modern Iai, but with another school (Musō Jikiden Eishin-Ryū).

 Furthermore, I focus on the study of „martial culture“.
 This means try to understand classical japanese Koryū in their holistic function (their sociological, political and „religious“ aspects).
-My main area of interest is the Bakumatsu period, which I believe is one of the most exciting (and ambivalent) periods in japanese history.
+My main area of interest is the Bakumatsu period, which I consider one of the most exciting (and ambivalent) periods in japanese history.
 I am a member of the bunbu-Forschungskreis (research group) which is concerned with the theory, practice and philosophy of japanese martial arts and arts of warfare.
 A first anthology was published in 2017 (in german): Studien zur Kampfkunst in Japan (Bunbu Kenkyu, Band 1)

 A few years ago I had the opportunity to join a genuine Koryū.
-This is the Hokushin Ittō-Ryū Hyōhō which has its hombu dōjō in Germany now under the 7th Sōke, Ōtsuka Ryūnosuke Masatomo-sensei in Munich (Chiba-Dōjō Munich).
+This is the Hokushin Ittō-Ryū Hyōhō which has its hombu dōjō (Chiba-Dōjō) now in Munich, Germany under the 7th Sōke Ōtsuka Ryūnosuke Masatomo.